OpenMW/openmw/docs/source/reference/modding/settings/shaders.rst

 :Range:		The whole range of 32-bit floating point
 :Default:	8192

 The maximum distance from the camera that lights will be illuminated, applies to both interiors and exteriors.
 A lower distance will improve performance.
 Set this to a non-positive value to disable fading.

+This setting has no effect if :ref:`lighting method` is 'legacy'.

 light fade start
 ----------------